hannotify/hanno.codes/_drafts/java-21-release-day.md

 Based on developer feedback the following changes were made to virtual threads compared to Java 20:

 * Virtual threads now always support thread-local variables.
 Guaranteed support for thread-local variables ensures that many more existing libraries can be used unchanged with virtual threads, and this helps with the migration of task-oriented code to use virtual threads.
-* Virtual threads created directly with the Thread.Builder API (as opposed to those created through `Executors.newVirtualThreadPerTaskExecutor()`) are now also, by default, monitored throughout their lifetime and observable via the new thread dump mechanism that also was introduced with the virtual threads feature.
+* Virtual threads created directly with the Thread.Builder API (as opposed to those created through `Executors.newVirtualThreadPerTaskExecutor()`) are now also, by default, monitored throughout their lifetime and observable via the new thread dump mechanism.

 #### More Information